 ALL PEER MENTORS MUST AGREE TO AND OR PARTICIPATE IN THE FOLLOWING:

-- Under the guidance of your FYI 100 instructor and the Director of Student Transition Services, there may be additional activities.
+- Under the guidance of your FYI 100 instructor and the Coordinator of FYI 100, there may be additional activities.

 The other FYR 314 course component is based on a peer mentor’s performance as a mentor.
 A peer mentor is required to meet weekly with the FYI 100 faculty member they are assisting.
 FYI 100 is a 3-credit course and will generally meet more than once a week.
 A peer mentor is required to meet with his/her FYI 100 class for one continuous 50-minute period each week.
 These requirements will be monitored by both the FYR 314 instructor and the FYI 100 instructor.